Nick Fortes Player Props: Marlins vs. Yankees

 Nick Fortes At The Plate

-- Fortes is batting .216 with five doubles, five home runs and 13 walks.
+- Fortes has five doubles, five home runs and 13 walks while hitting .216.

+- Fortes has picked up a hit in 37 of 74 games this season, with multiple hits 11 times.

-- He has gone deep in 6.8% of his games this year, and 2% of his chances at the plate.
+- In five games this year, he has homered (6.8%, and 2% of his trips to the plate).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.